joeappleton18/devops_2022_2023_notes/week-5/README.md

    1. [Can you also add support for typescript](https://react-hook-form.com/get-started#typescript)

 2. Finally, test your newly added functionality.
 Create a new spec: `cypress/e2e/create-cy.ts`, and add tests that check your create page:
-   1. prevents a in-valid value from from being submitted
+   1. prevents not valid forms from being submitted
    2. Shows and removes errors when correct or incorrect values are entered

 :::